Updated April 9th, 2026

 AI has great potential for HR leaders, but like any technology, it’s most effective when applied thoughtfully.
-Here are three areas where we most expect GenAI to influence performance management.
+Here are three areas where we expect GenAI to influence performance management.

 Providing better feedback

 Fair, effective, and actionable feedback is essential to a great employee experience and better performance.
 According to Betterworks’ 2024 State of Performance Enablement report, 20% of employees don’t get regular conversations with their managers and 2 in 5 receive no peer feedback.
-Managers can struggle with feedback for many reasons, including insufficient training, time, or resources.
-In fact, our latest research revealed that nearly a quarter of managers say they have fewer 1:1s with direct reports and 17% spend less time on providing qualitative feedback.

 AI in performance management eliminates the pain and second-guessing associated with delivering candid, supportive, and action-oriented feedback.